mariolagos/dc-simulator/doc/README_utv.md

 - `SimulationControllerActor`: master actor that advances the clock and coordinates other actors.
 - `TrainActor`: manages an individual train, updates its power demand and reports position.
-- `GridModelActor`: maintains the nodal admittance matrix, updates voltages.
+- `GridModelActor`: maintains the nodal admittance matrix (Y), updates voltages, and writes results.
-- `FeederStationActor`: injects substation power into the grid model.
+- `FeederStationActor` (optional, concept): injects substation power commands into the grid model.

 ## Actor Interaction – Sequence Diagram